 Many longtime fans of the group, as well as journalists and critics, believe ‘The Quiet Offspring‘ is their most commercial sounding release.
 In the two years between those more recent recordings, GREEN CARNATION issued ‘The Trilogy‘ Box Set (containing the first three studio albums) and the Metal Minds Productions ‘Alive And Well… In Krakow’ concert home video, both in 2004.
 Following the 2005 album, drummer Kobro was let go and his replacement, Tommy Jackson (Jacksonville), was brought in.

 There were other changes afoot for GREEN CARNATION, as guitarist and bassist Stein Roger Sordal took over as lead vocalist.
 He made his singing debut via a new EP for Profound Lore Records, one that he wrote and performed the title song of by himself, ‘The Burden Is Mine… Alone‘.
-The band showed great confidence in the new guy as well, as Jacksonville was given songwriting credits and he provided much of the lyrics used upon the rather stripped down EP.
+The band showed great confidence in the new guy as well, as Jacksonville was given songwriting credits and he provided much of the lyrics used upon the rather stripped-down EP.

-The minimalist, down to a bit more bare bones type of approach to the EP was utilized again on the next release to arrive, Sublife‘s 2006 offering, ‘The Acoustic Verses‘.
+The minimalist, down to a bit more bare-bones type of approach to the EP was utilized again on the next release to arrive, Sublife‘s 2006 offering, ‘The Acoustic Verses‘.
 The fifth studio album possesses the band’s tried and true knack for evolving and undertaking stylistic changes.
-Playing all acoustic instruments, the now seven member band showed off a softer, warmer style, while retaining the progressive elements established since their debut.
+Playing all acoustic instruments, the now seven-member band showed off a softer, warmer style while retaining the progressive elements established since their debut.

 In late 2006, GREEN CARNATION recorded their second live concert at a rather interesting location, under a nearly 100-foot-tall dam in the Norwegian mountains.
 ‘The Acoustic Verses‘ was played in its entirety, along with other select songs.
 This performance was issued as the band’s second home video and was released in February 2007, as ‘A Night Under The Dam’ and ultimately, it was a bittersweet item.
 In August of that year, Tchort announced that, due to a poorly organized North American tour and subsequent financial and motivational losses, this incarnation of GREEN CARNATION had disbanded.

-At this point in our tale, it seems that a fantastically talented collective came, created some amazing music, and now were gone.
+At this point in our tale, it seems that a fantastically talented collective came, created some amazing music, and then was gone.
 They did remain inactive, as far as the band goes, until 2014, when an announcement informed fans of GREEN CARNATION‘s intent to reunite for a second version of ‘A Night Under The Dam’ in July 2014.
 In 2018, that concert film was released in unison with a documentary, the audio/video package from Prophecy Productions, ‘Last Day Of Darkness’.